nikaslukyanov/interactive-tokamak-simulator/README.md

-# AOE TokaMaker - Tokamak Plasma Simulation Toolkit
+# Tokamak Plasma Visualizing Tool Kit

-A comprehensive tokamak plasma simulation toolkit built on TokaMaker from the OpenFUSIONToolkit, designed for Grad-Shafranov equation solving and plasma equilibrium analysis.
+A comprehensive tokamak plasma simulation toolkit built on TokaMaker from the OpenFUSIONToolkit, designed for visualizing of vertical displacement events.

 ## Overview